paulgazz/splc18challengecase/README.md

 To see list of available configuration options you can check the `.config` file after running `make allyesconfig`.

+## Configuring the Target Systems

+For the variability bugs database source files, `gcc -E -D CONFIG_VAR1 -D CONFIG_VAR2 ...` can be used to configure the source code with the C preprocessor.

+To configure axTLS, BusyBox, and Linux, first run `allyesconfig` (or `defconfig`).
+Then replace the `.config` file with the one from your solution program's output and run `make oldconfig`.
+The system is now ready to be built with `make` under the new configuration.

 ## Useful Program Analysis Tools

 ### KMax